department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 <tbody>
   <tr>
     <th scope="row"><strong>Benefit Payments</strong></th>
-    <td>VA pays the monthly amount directly to the student.
+    <td>We pay the monthly amount directly to the student.
 The current monthly payment for full-time training is $1,018.</td>
     <td>
     <ul>
-      <li><strong>Tuition and Fee Payment (paid to the school)</strong>: VA covers the full in-state tuition costs for training at public institutions and up to $20,035.02 per year at private institutions.<br /><br /></li>
+      <li><strong>Tuition and Fee Payment (paid to the school)</strong>: We cover the full in-state tuition costs for training at public schools and up to $20,035.02 per year at private schools.<br /><br /></li>
       <li><strong>Books and Supplies Stipend (paid to the student)</strong>:
-    VA covers up to $1,000 a year, divided up equally among the terms, for books and supplies.<br /><br /></li>
+    We cover up to $1,000 a year, divided up equally among the terms, for books and supplies.<br /><br /></li>
       <li><strong>Monthly Housing Allowance (paid to the student)</strong>:
-      VA bases this allowance on local BAH for E-5 with dependents and pays it monthly.
-Online students receive half of the BAH national average.</li>
+      We base this amount on the local Basic Allowance for Housing (BAH) for E-5 with dependents and pay it monthly.
+Online students get half of the BAH national average.</li>
     </ul>
   Â  </td>
   </tr>